Goose Goslin: Washington Senators (1921-1930)

-1924 and 1925 World Series

 In 1924, Goslin established himself as one of the league's top run producers, as he led the American League with 129 RBIs and finished seventh in batting average (.344).
 At age 23, Goslin also hit for the cycle and was among the league leaders with 17 triples (second best), 299 total bases (fourth best) and 199 hits (fifth best).
 After the Senators had losing records in 1922 and 1923, Goslin helped to spark the team to a 92-win season and their first World Series championship in 1924.
 With a 36-year-old Walter Johnson contributing 23 wins and the young Goslin knocking in 129 runs (50 more RBI than any other player on the team), the Senators finished two games ahead of the Yankees and defeated the New York Giants in the 1924 World Series.
 Goslin hit .344 with three home runs, seven RBI and a .656 slugging percentage in that World Series.
 Goslin also set a World Series record in 1924 with six consecutive hits, spread across three games (3-5).
 That record was tied in 1976 by Thurman Munson and later broken in 1990 by Billy Hatcher, who had seven consecutive hits in that World Series.

 Goslin contributed another strong performance to the 1925 Senators, batting .334, with 72 extra base hits and 113 RBI.
 His 20 triples led the American League.
 Once again, he batted in far more runs than any other Senators hitter – 26 more than Sam Rice.
 The Senators easily won their second consecutive pennant, finishing 8 1/2 games ahead of the Philadelphia Athletics.
 Despite Goslin's three home runs, six RBI and a .692 slugging percentage in the 1925 World Series, the Senators were defeated in seven games by a Pittsburgh Pirates team led by Pie Traynor, Kiki Cuyler and Max Carey after having taken a 3–1 lead earlier in the series.

-The American League MVP award for 1924 and 1925 went to Goslin's teammates Walter Johnson and Roger Peckinpaugh.
+The American League Most Valuable Player award for 1924 and 1925 went to Goslin's teammates Walter Johnson and Roger Peckinpaugh.